 How Robotic Process Automation Is Transforming Financial Services

 Robotics seem to be everywhere these days, and the financial services sector is no exception.
-Robotic process automation (RPA) is now the tool of choice for 50% of financial market players seeking to automate manual processes.
-With profit margins thinning, increasing regulation, and interest rates stagnant, using RPAs to enhance competitive edge is one way to keep up with the slew of FinTech start-ups crowding the market.
+Robotic process automation is now the tool of choice for 50% of financial market players seeking to automate manual processes.
+With profit margins thinning, increasing regulation, and interest rates stagnant, using RPA in finance to enhance competitive edge is one way to keep up with the slew of FinTech start-ups crowding the market.

 But what exactly is RPA?
 Here we’ll take a look at what it is, how it works, how it can be used, and the various RPA options currently available.

+There is a great promise for robotic process automation in the finance function of the future.
 RPA is a software-based tool that relies on bots to emulate human work, specifically in labor-intensive areas of a business’s process.
 Essentially, the ‘robots’ perform the same work that humans would, using the same interface and following similar steps.
-It differs from traditional automation in that, instead of relying on APIs to integrate several systems into one platform and perform set routines, RPA notes a user’s actions in a GUI and then repeats those actions in the same GUI.
+Robotic process automation in finance differs from traditional automation — instead of relying on APIs to integrate several systems into one platform and perform set routines, RPA notes a user’s actions in a GUI and then repeats those actions in the same GUI.
 This allows human-like automation of repetitive tasks.

-Implementation of RPA into the routine processes offers significant benefits to asset managers, as it can be applied to a number of the specific business areas, including:
+Implementing this tech into the routine processes offers significant benefits to asset managers, as it can be applied to a number of specific business areas, including:

-Carefully picking a business area to integrate RPA into is essential for it to produce quick and noticeable benefits.
+The benefits of RPA in finance is hard to overestimate.
+Carefully integrated RPA brings about quick and noticeable results.
 Let’s have a closer look at the main benefits:

 Improved efficiency.
-RPA can significantly reduce human error.
+Robotic process automation in financial services can significantly reduce human error.
 It also affords a 20% reduction in the number of helpdesk queries, as well as enhanced customer satisfaction.
 Another obvious advantage is the higher speed of processing, as it works on average about four times faster than a person.
 In addition, it can execute multiple processes simultaneously and formulate feedback faster.
-Last but not least: robots are available for work 24/7, and are not prone to absenteeism.
+Last but not least: robots are available for work 24/7 and are not prone to absenteeism.

 Savings in cost and effort.
 Typically, robot license costs are much lower than the average cost of a human workforce.
 Moreover, RPA can generate up to a 67% reduction in the number of full-time equivalent employees needed for the process.
 In terms of needed effort, RPA automation can save about 20-25%, as it can be developed in a matter of weeks.